CBC-UCONN/RADseq_tutorial/01c_Lacewings_stacksrefmap.md

 ## Motivation

 In the [previous section](/01b_Lacewings_stacksdenovo.md) we ran stacks in _de novo_ mode, meaning that we assembled our sequence data into loci, called variants, and genotyped individuals without using a reference genome.
 This involved several clustering steps to parse out which sequences should belong to which loci both within and across individuals.
-In reference mapping mode, we align all the sequences to a reference genome, and membership in a locus is implied by mapping position in the reference.
+In reference mapping mode, we align all the sequences to a reference genome, and membership in a locus is implied by mapping position.
 A major advantage of this approach is that we don't need to specify all those clustering thresholds.
 Additionally, distinct loci with high sequence similarity may be easier to distinguish if they are represented in the reference genome.

 This approach has only three steps: